Phone:

 Characteristics

-- Anti-PARK7/DJ1 Antibody Picoband® (monoclonal, 4B10) (ABIN7600468).
+Anti-PARK7/DJ1 Antibody (monoclonal, 4B10) (ABIN7600468).
 Tested in Flow Cytometry, IF, IHC, ICC, WB applications.
 This antibody reacts with Human.
-The brand Picoband indicates this is a premium antibody that guarantees superior quality, high affinity, and strong signals with minimal background in Western blot applications.
-Only our best-performing antibodies are designated as Picoband, ensuring unmatched performance.
+This is a premium antibody that guarantees superior quality, high affinity, and strong signals with minimal background in Western blot applications.

 Purification